wiremock/wiremock.org/_site/docs/participate.md

 ---
 description: >
-    Regardless of your expertise and time you could dedicate, there're opportunities to participate in the project and its community!
+    opportunities to participate in the WireMock project and community!
 ---

 # Participate in the WireMock community

 WireMock exists and continues to thrive due to the efforts of over 150 contributors, and we continue to welcome contributions to its evolution.

-Regardless of your expertise and time you could dedicate, there're opportunities to participate and help the project!
+You can avail yourself of opportunities to participate in the project regardless of your expertise and amount of time you can dedicate.

 ## Ways to contribute

-You can help make WireMock a better tool and community in a number of ways:
+You can choose from numerous opportunites to help make WireMock a better tool:

-- Spread the word about WireMock, share your stories and contributions
+- Spread the word about WireMock, share your stories and contributions.
-- Help other WireMock users, e.g. by sharing your expertise or answering questions on community channels
+- Help other WireMock users, e.g. by sharing your expertise or answering questions on community channels.
-- Write or improve documentation
+- Write or improve documentation.
-- Raise an issue if you discover a bug
+- Raise an issue if you discover a bug.
-- Contribute new features, bug fixes or enhancements
+- Contribute new features, bug fixes or enhancements.
-- Improve WireMock user and developer experience
+- Improve WireMock user and developer experience.
 - Create cool artwork!

 ## Quick Start

 We try to make contributing to WireMock easy for everyone, and we minimize the entry bar where possible.
-Right now there are now contributor license agreements or anything else that would be an additional obstacle.
+Right now there are no contributor license agreements or anything else that would be an additional obstacle.

 1. Join the [WireMock Slack](../community/slack.md),